 Taka is a town in the center of Hyogo Prefecture, surrounded by mountains, and is considered to be a comfortable place to live, with a comfortable balance of nature and people.
 It is said to be the birthplace of Sugihara paper, which has a history of more than 900 years, as well as Yamada-Nishiki, a high-quality sake rice.
 Sugihara paper has been produced here since ancient times, and the raw material “kozo” is sourced directly from this town.

 Ono is a city northwest of Kobe.
 As a commuter town to Kobe and Himeji, the city has been developed into a residential area since the 1970s.
-The abacus was introduced 450 years ago, and settled down in Ono City after many tribulations.
+The abacus was introduced 450 years ago, and settled down in Ono City after many twists and turns.
 It is a traditional craft boasting a 70% share of the national market.
 In the age of calculators and computers, the abacus is marketed as an educational tool that boosts development of the right brain, honing memorization and information processing skills.

 mada Town is the birthplace of Tamba Tachikui-yaki, which has been produced for over 800 years, since the late Heian period.
 Surrounded by mountains, it is a quiet town with lush greenery.
 The functional beauty of pottery, such as tableware and vases, has been highly praised as folk art by art critics Soetsu Yanagi and Bernard Leach.
 Tamba Tachikui-yaki continues to evolve with the times, constantly evolving and producing new pieces every day.

-An old castle town of the Sasayama Clan (Tanba Province).
+An old castle town that belonged to the Sasayama Clan (Tanba Province).
 The town’s streets and festivals are deeply influenced by the culture of Kyoto.
 Surrounded by lush mountains, the town didn’t have many industries other than rice cultivation, which led to several revolts in the late Edo period.
 To resolve this, farmers were allowed to go to Nada (Settsu Province) for sake production in winter as a side business, and masters of Kyoto-yaki were invited to open kilns.
 Ojiyama-yaki was born in those days and still remains today.

 Banshu is a production area of Banshu-ori, and about an hour from Kobe by car.
 The weaving was introduced from the Nishijin district in Kyoto during the Edo period, and developed as a side business for farmers.
 Blessed with soft water suitable for dyeing, suitable climate for cotton cultivation, this region was self-sufficient in clothing production.
 Today, all the processes of dyeing, weaving, and processing are carried out in a single production area.